EquinoxHZ/vpx-to-viewport/README.en.md

 - `minPixelValue`: Minimum conversion value, default 1px, vpx smaller than this will be converted to px
 - `maxRatio`: Pixel value multiplier for maxvpx, default 1
 - `minRatio`: Pixel value multiplier for minvpx, default 1
+- `clampMinRatio`: Minimum value multiplier for cvpx, defaults to minRatio
+- `clampMaxRatio`: Maximum value multiplier for cvpx, defaults to maxRatio
 - `selectorBlackList`: Selector blacklist, can be an array of strings or regular expressions
 - `variableBlackList`: CSS variable blacklist, can be an array of strings or regular expressions
 - `pluginId`: Plugin identifier for distinguishing multiple instances, default 'default'
 - `logConversions`: Whether to record conversion logs, default false
 - `logLevel`: Log level, options: 'silent', 'info', 'verbose', default 'info'

+**Configuration Simplification Note:** If `clampMinRatio` and `clampMaxRatio` are not explicitly set, they will automatically use the values of `minRatio` and `maxRatio`.
+This way, you only need to configure `minRatio` and `maxRatio` to maintain consistent ratio settings for `maxvpx`, `minvpx`, and `cvpx`.

 ### Logging Feature